 - Friends: schedule a time in the diary where I don’t have events or coaching and meet up.
 No, table tennis talk

-- Unique experience: I try to do something different once a month – go-karting, swimming, visit a location unseen before, a new restaurant, take my wife out, cinema etc.
+- A unique experience: I try to do something different once a month – go-karting, swimming, visit a location unseen before, a new restaurant, take my wife out, cinema, etc.